DaveBitter/graduation_internship/end_report.md

 #### As a front-end developer I want to write structured, commented, neat and DRY code so other developers can pick up projects I work on.

 In order to achieve this learning goal I did a couple of things.
-Firstly, I made sure to build the entire app based on a config.
-Each screen has a config which will render the components it needs to bases on that config.
-Because of this, nothing is hard coded which makes it easier to change things in the app withoout having to rewrite a lot of code.
+Firstly, I made sure to build the entire app based on a configuration file.
+Each screen has a configuration which will render the components it needs to bases on that configuration.
+Because of this, nothing is hard coded which makes it easier to change things in the app without having to rewrite a lot of code.

 Secondly, I made a lot of small components that build a bigger component.
 I did this to keep the code readable and reusable.
 This also provides a form of structure to the app instead of just writing huge chunks of code.
-This also made sure that the code was DRY, which stands for "Don't Repeat Yourself".
+This also made sure that the code was DRY, which stands for "Do not Repeat Yourself".

 Thirdly, I commented my code very well.
 Each component starts with a comment explaining what component it is.
 I then put a comment before each method or function I wrote explaining what it does.
 Inside each method or function I also commented what pieces did.

 Fourthly, I wrote a full README for the project explaining what the project does.
 I also showed a diagram of how all the services are tied together.
 This will help the next developer to get into this project.

 Fifthly, I implemented React Redux which provides a global state in the app.
-This will make sure that I don't have the same pieces of state in different components.
-This will also make sure that the app is DRY.s
+This will make sure that I do not have the same pieces of state in different components.
+This will also make sure that the app is DRY.

 Lastly, I made sure to write classes that will do things like make API calls or save something to local storage.
-This will make sure that I don't have this code multiple times throughout my code
+This will make sure that I do not have this code multiple times throughout my code

 ## Observation assignments